-The marsh provides important habitat for snowy egrets, ducks and other wildlife.
+The marsh provides important habitat for egrets, ducks and other wildlife.
 Plans to restore the marsh should improve wildlife habitat in the area

 The project will involve heavy equipment working in a sensitive wetland area, an unavoidable fact that raises unavoidable concerns, Larsen says.